xari/xari-dev/content/blog/transducers/index.md

 > How do you like them apples?

 Without modifying our original `getMaxReducer` function, we've been able to filter out any non-number values without any added method chains at all!
-We simply composed our reducer with a transducer to get what we needed out of the arry in a single call to `reduce`.
+We simply composed our reducer with a transducer to get what we needed out of the array in a single call to `reduce`.

 We could even write a composer function that could make this a little easier to follow: